a-voronkov/mcp-openapi-server/README.md

   - `explicit`: Load only tools explicitly listed in `--tool` options, ignoring all other filters
 - `--tool <toolId>`: Import only specified tool IDs or names.
 Can be used multiple times.
 - `--tag <tag>`: Import only tools with the specified OpenAPI tag.
 Can be used multiple times.
+- `--exclude-tag <tag>`: Exclude tools with the specified OpenAPI tag.
+Can be used multiple times.
 - `--resource <resource>`: Import only tools under the specified resource path prefixes.
 Can be used multiple times.
 - `--operation <method>`: Import only tools for the specified HTTP methods (get, post, etc).
 Can be used multiple times.